elijahjorell/compiler/README.md

-# Compiler
+# Interpreter

-# This project aims to create a compiler for a language which stores knowledge in a network of nodes
+# This project aims to create a interpreter for a language which stores knowledge in a network of nodes